avirajpaul5/reach-optimiser/README.md

 ## Supabase Setup

-1. Create a new project at [Supabase](https://supabase.com)
+1. Create a new project:

+   - Go to [Supabase](https://supabase.com) and sign up/log in
+   - Click "New project" and follow the setup wizard
+   - Take note of your project URL and anon key (visible under Project Settings → API)

-2. Enable email/password authentication in Authentication > Providers
+2. Enable Authentication:

+   - Navigate to Authentication → Providers in your Supabase dashboard
+   - Enable Email/Password authentication (and any other providers you wish to use)
+   - Configure any additional settings like email templates if desired

+3. Set up the database:
+   - Go to the SQL Editor in your Supabase dashboard
-3. Create a new table called `session_history` with the following schema:
+   - Create a new query and paste the following SQL:

 ```sql
 create table public.session_history (